eq99/corn/README.md

-# openLearning
+# corn
-openLearning is a self learning note book.
+corn is a self learning note book.